finnhacks42/lasercutcode/README.md

 ###Converting bitmaps to vector with Inkscape
 (for those without Inkcape or an equivelent installed, email your bitmap to me and I'll do the conversion):
+0. After opening Inkscape select layer -> delete current layer.
+This means everything you do happens on the root layer.
+This is important because when you export as a dxf only things on the root layer seem to get exported.
 1. Import your bitmap: File -> Import
 2. Trace the image: Path -> Trace Bitmap -> Ok
 3. Drag the vector image off the top of the bitmap one and delete the bitmap (you can test which image is the vector one by selecting it, running Object -> Fill and Stroke, and changing the color.
 The vector image will change, the bitmap won't.